uhppoted/uhppoted-codegen/README.md

 - `generate`
 - `export`

-Defaults to `generate` if the command it not provided.
+Defaults to `generate` if the command is not provided.

 ### `generate`